skipto-landmarks-headings/page-script-5/README.md

 ## Version History

+### Version 5.1.5
+* Fixed bug in detecting if SkipTo is already load, sends warning to console if loaded more than once

 ### Version 5.1.4
 * Fixed bug in accessible name calculation for images included in heading contents for Firefox browser